getodk/docs/docs/central-upgrade.rst

 * :ref:`Central v2023.4 <central-upgrade-2023.4>`: improve email delivery
 * :ref:`Central v2023.3 <central-upgrade-2023.3>`: clean up old database if needed
 * :ref:`Central v2023.2 <central-upgrade-2023.2>`: upgrade Docker, PostgreSQL, and move configuration to ``.env``
-* :ref:`Central v2023.1 <central-upgrade-2023.1>`: plan ahead for longer than usual downtime during upgrade
+* :ref:`Central v2023.1 <central-upgrade-2023.1>`: plan for longer than usual downtime during upgrade
 * :ref:`Central v2022.3 <central-upgrade-2022.3>`: update your NGINX configuration if you have disabled or customized Sentry
 * :ref:`Central v1.5 <central-upgrade-1.5>`: fix errors with ``git pull`` if you have disabled or customized Sentry
 * :ref:`Central v1.4 <central-upgrade-1.4>`: optionally add memory if you have tens of thousands of submissions